ifrost/crashme/public/lib/README.md

 Detector's logic:

-The tab is active when `workerLastActive` is very close to Date.now(). `tabLastActive` is not reliable to determine it as the tab may be debugged and `tabLastActive` freezes for time being.
+The tab is active when `workerLastActive` (last time worker code was run) is very close to Date.now(). `tabLastActive` is not reliable to determine if the tab is active as the tab may be debugged and `tabLastActive` freezes for time being.

-If the tab was closed successfully the report simply won't be in the database.
+If the tab is closed successfully the report won't be in the database.
+The database should only contain currently active tabs or tabs that were not closed correctly (due to a crash) and have been inactive for some time.

-The tab is detected as crashed when `workerLastActive` is old when compared to Date.now().
-It means the web worker stopped working but since the report is in the database in means the page was not closed correctly so it probably crashed.
+The tab is detected as crashed when `workerLastActive` is above certain threshold (set but the user) when compared to Date.now().
+When threshold is reached it means the web worker stopped working but since the report is in the database in means the page was not closed correctly and the worker stopped responding so it probably crashed.

 ```mermaid
 sequenceDiagram